LOOKING GLASS RIVER AND GRAND RIVER - WATERSHED MANAGEMENT PLANS

 As a result of these illicit connections, contaminated wastewater enters into storm drains or directly into local water ways without receiving treatment from a wastewater treatment plant.
-Illicit connections may be intentional or unknown to the business owner.
-These connections are often due to the floor drains connected to the storm drainage system.
+Illicit connections may be intentional or unknown to the property owner.
+An example of an illicit connection is when floor drains are connected to the storm drainage system.
 Additional sources of illicit discharges are failing septic systems, illegal dumping practices, and the improper disposal of sewage from recreational practices such as boating or camping.
 Illicit discharges also can be generated by persons using antiquated methods for tasks such as cleaning pool filters, cleaning paint brushes, cars, washing and other common activities.

 If you happen to see something entering or exiting a storm pipe, catch basin or drainage ditch that looks, smells or feels like something other than stormwater, please contact the Clinton County Drain Commission at (989)224-5160.

 If you want to learn more about keeping our watershed clean, safe and free of pollutants, please visit mywatersheds.org.

 The Michigan Pollution Emergency Alerting System (PEAS) is a 24 hour hotline managed by the Michigan Department of Environmental Quality.
 The hotline is used to report environmental pollution emergencies.
 The PEAS hotline is toll free at (800) 292-4706.

 Mid-Michigan District Health Department